alex-53-8/contoller-to-contain-much-logic-or-not/README.md

 It means if a handler contains validating input, validating authentication, preparing other parameters for a procedure call, converting output, then such implementation clearly violates of a "Single responsibility principle".
-It is much better to move out logic, which does not belong to a handler explicitly, to abstractions, input processing chains.
+It is much better to move out logic, which does not belong to a handler explicitly, to abstractions or input processing chains.

 From prospective of testing a handler that has long and complicated implementation with many dependencies is a nightmare :)
 Using Test-driven development and keeping in mind "Single responsibility" principle helps to create small enough implementation which is easy to test and comply to OOP design patterns.

 Very good example of such architecture is Spring Boot - validation can be done by providing special annotation on DTO fields, filters handle an authentication and assign all the parameters required by a context to a request attributes which can be easily used in a handler.
 Validation rules are subject of unit tests and can be tested separately, but definitely we should check if desired validation rules are applied on a handler level.

 A handler becomes easy to test - all what we need to test is how a controller accepts input data, fails/succeeds on validation, and if output complies expected format.
 The rest of the things are tested separately by unit tests and finally by integration tests.

 ## Conclusion
-Keep handler's implementation small, keep in mind OOP design principles, and optionally try to use Test-driven development as it facilitates keep implementation easy to test.
+Keep handler's implementation small, keep in mind OOP design principles, and optionally try to use Test-driven development as it facilitates keeping an implementation small and easy to test.